Available pre-health programs

 To apply for admission to a dental school in Texas, you’ll need to:

-- Complete a minimum of 90 semester hours of credit from an accredited four-year university (or hold a bachelor’s degree in a scientific field)
+- complete a minimum of 90 semester hours of credit from an accredited four-year university (or hold a bachelor’s degree in a scientific field)

-- Take the Dental Admissions Test
+- and take the Dental Admissions Test.

 Graduation from an accredited school of dentistry typically takes four years.
 Specializations require additional years of training.
 Dentists in Texas must hold a degree from a dental school accredited by the American Dental Association and must pass a national board examination, a clinical examination and a specialty examination.
 They must also be licensed by the Texas State Board of Dental Examiners.